anirudh-nambiar/make-it-system/hardware_control/README.md

 - `vici_pump.py`: set the flow rate of a VICI M Series positive displacement pump
 - `vici_valve.py`: actuate a VICI HPLC sample injection valve

+Notes:
-Note: The robot control GUI also requires the tkinter and crcmod Python packages.
+- The robot control GUI also requires the tkinter and crcmod Python packages
+- For controlling a Sierra mass flow controller, see this [repo](https://github.com/patrickcgray/sierra_mfc_controller)

 ## Agilent HPLC ChemStation Control